rule

 Text 28

+In spite of being sensible people, the two, who fixed in their enmity kept each other's harsh words and misdeeds in mind, did not take heed of His words, oh King.

 The two, even though they were sensible people, did, fixed in their enmity keeping in mind each others harsh words and misdeeds, not take heed of His words, o King.

-The two though sensible, did, fixed in their enmity in constant remembrance about each others harsh words and misdeeds, not take heed of His words, o King.
 (Vedabase)

 Text 29

-Deciding that it was their fate went Râma to Dvârakâ were He was greeted by a delighted family headed by Ugrasena.
+Balarāma decided that it was their fate and went to Dvārakā, were He was greeted by a delighted family headed by Ugrasena.

-Deciding that it was their fate went Râma to Dvârakâ were He was greeted by a delighted family headed by Ugrasena.
+Deciding that it was their fate went Rāma to Dvārakā were He was greeted by a delighted family headed by Ugrasena.
 (Vedabase)

 Text 30

-With Him returning again to Naimishâranya engaged the sages Him, the Embodiment of All Sacrifice who had renounced all warfare, with pleasure in all the different sorts of rituals [*].
+When He [later on] turned back to Naimishāranya, the sages engaged Him, the Embodiment of All Sacrifice who had renounced all warfare, with pleasure in all the different kinds of rituals [*].

-With Him returning again to Naimishâranya engaged the sages Him, the Embodiment of All Sacrifice having renounced all warfare, with pleasure in all the different sorts of rituals [*].
+With Him returning again to Naimishāranya engaged the sages Him, the Embodiment of All Sacrifice who had renounced all warfare, with pleasure in all the different sorts of rituals [*].
 (Vedabase)

 Text 31

-The Supreme Lord, the Almighty, bestowed upon them the perfectly pure spiritual knowledge by which they indeed could perceive this universe as residing within Him as well as Himself pervading the creation.
+The Almighty Supreme Lord bestowed upon them the perfectly pure spiritual knowledge by which they indeed could perceive this universe as residing within Him and also see Him as pervading the creation.
 (Vedabase)

 Text 32

-Together with His wife [Revatî: see 9.3: 29-33] having taken the concluding ritual avabhritha bath appeared He, well dressed, nicely adorned and surrounded by His family members and other relatives and friends, as splendid as the moon with its own light [the stars].
+Together with His wife [Revatī: see 9.3: 29-33] having executed the concluding ritual avabhritha bath appeared He, well dressed, nicely adorned and surrounded by His family members and other relatives and friends, as splendid as the moon in its full glory [full and with the stars around].
 (Vedabase)

 Text 33

-Of this sort [of pastimes] of the mighty, unlimited and unfathomable Balarâma, who by the power of His illusory energy appears as a human being, there sure are countless others.
+There are countless other [pastimes] like this of the mighty, unlimited and unfathomable Balarāma, who through His illusory power appears as a human being.

-Of this sort [of pastimes] of the mighty, unlimited and unfathomable Balarâma, who by His illusory energy appears as a human being, there sure are countless others.
+Of this sort [of pastimes] of the mighty, unlimited and unfathomable Balarāma, who by the power of His illusory energy appears as a human being, there sure are countless others.
 (Vedabase)

 Text 34

-Whoever regularly remembers at dawn and dusk the activities of Râma which are all amazing, will become dear to Lord Vishnu.
+Whoever regularly, at dawn and dusk, remembers the activities of the unlimited Balarāma, which are all amazing, will become dear to Lord Vishnu.'

-Whoever regularly remembers at dawn and dusk the activities of Râma which are all amazing, will become dear to Lord Vishnu.'
+Whoever regularly remembers at dawn and dusk the activities of Rāma which are all amazing, will become dear to Lord Vishnu.'
 (Vedabase)

-* S'rîla Prabhupâda writes here: 'Actually Lord Balarâma had no business performing the sacrifices recommended for ordinary human beings; He is the Supreme Personality of Godhead, and therefore He Himself is the enjoyer of all such sacrifices.
-As such, His exemplary action in performing sacrifices was only to give a lesson to the common man, to show how one should abide by the injunctions of the Vedas'.
+*: S'rīla Prabhupāda writes here: 'Actually Lord Balarāma had no business performing the sacrifices recommended for ordinary human beings; He is the Supreme Personality of Godhead, and therefore He Himself is the enjoyer of all such sacrifices.
+As such, His exemplary action in performing sacrifices was only to give a lesson to the common man, to show how one should abide by the injunctions of the Vedas.'

-The painting on this page is titled: 'Crowned god Balarâma'.
+The painting on this page is titled: 'Crowned god Balarāma'.

 Early 18th Century.
 Panel from a temple hanging; opaque watercolor, gold, and paper applique on cotton.